IdoShemi/CyberCourseProject/README.md

 # Cyber course project in asp.net
+## project overview
+This project involves developing a web-based information system for Comunication_LTD, a fictional communication company.
+The system includes user registration, password management, login, and customer management features.
+Secure development principles are followed, including password encryption, TLS 1.2 protocol for secure connections, and self-signed certificates.
+The project also addresses security vulnerabilities such as XSS and SQLi attacks, implementing solutions to mitigate these risks.
+The system's configuration allows for password complexity requirements, history tracking, and login attempts limitation.

 ## submitters:
 214882482 - Ido Shemi <br />
 215329095 - Niv Aderet <br />